refinedev/refine/documentation/blog/2023-06-16-typescript-record.md

-The `Record<>` utility type in TypeScript is typically associated with a record or a collection of records returned from an API enpoint.
+The `Record<>` utility type in TypeScript is typically associated with a record or a collection of records returned from an API endpoint.
 It helps define a type with property names such as `id` and map the values to the type of the data.

 ## Introduction